Fatal Frame (video game): Synopsis

-The story, set in the year 1986, focuses on Miku and Mafuyu Hinasaki, siblings with the ability to see supernatural events.
+The story, set in the year 1986, focuses on orphaned siblings Miku and Mafuyu Hinasaki, who share the ability to sense and perceive supernatural events.
 When Mafuyu disappears in the haunted Himuro Mansion searching for his tutor Junsei Takamine and his assistants, Miku goes to Himuro Mansion.
-As she explores the mansion, Miku discovers signs that Takamine's party were killed by the mansion's ghosts, and finds rope burns appearing on her wrists and ankles.
-Further exploration through the mansion turns up information on a dark ritual that took place within Himuro Mansion: a chosen shrine maiden was torn apart using ropes attached to her limbs and neck in the so-called "Strangling Ritual", then the ropes that killed her were soaked in her blood and used to seal the Hell Gate, a portal to the afterlife that keeps a dark force known as "the Malice" and the dead from escaping into the living world.
+As she explores the mansion, Miku discovers signs that Takamine's party were killed by the mansion's ghosts, and finds rope burns appearing on her wrists and ankles, manifestations of a curse on anyone who enters Himuro Mansion.
+Further exploration through the mansion turns up information on a dark ritual that took place within Himuro Mansion: a chosen "Rope Shrine Maiden" was torn apart using ropes attached to her limbs and neck, then the ropes that killed her were soaked in her blood and used to seal the Hell Gate, a portal to the afterlife that keeps a dark force known as "the Malice" and the restless dead from escaping into the living world.

-The last time the ritual was performed, the sacrifice was Kirie Himuro.
-Shortly before she took part in the ritual, she fell in love with a visitor to the mansion.
-Fearing that Kirie would not want to perform the ritual, the Master of the Himuro Mansion has the visitor killed and lies to Kirie, telling her that the visitor has left.
-However, she does find out the visitor's fate and as feared does not want to perform the ritual.
-This caused the ritual to fail and the Malice to leak out, killing everyone in Himuro Mansion and causing the ghosts to remain there and attack anyone who explored there.
-Mafuyu was captured by Kirie due to his resemblance to her lover.
-Miku finally reaches the chamber of the Hell Gate, where she confronts Kirie's corrupted spirit.
-With her spirit calmed using an artifact called the Holy Mirror, Kirie accepts her duty as the Rope Shrine Maiden, keeping the Malice at bay for eternity.
+The last sacrifice, Kirie Himuro, fell in love with a visitor prior to her death; while the Himuro family head had the man killed in secret, Kirie remained attached to the mortal world through her love for him.
+This attachment meant that her sacrifice did not seal the Hell Gate, allowing Malice to infest Himuro Mansion, with its inhabitants either dying or being driven mad.
+Kirie's spirit haunts the mansion in a splintered form; a child version who helps Miku at various points, and an adult version corrupted by Malice responsible for the curse which kills visitors.
+Mafuyu was captured by Kirie as he resembles her dead lover.

+Miku finally confronts Kirie's adult form at the Hell Gate, cleansing her spirit of Malice using an artifact called the Holy Mirror.
+With her spirit reformed, Kirie willingly becomes the Rope Shrine Maiden and uses her body to seal the Hell Gate permanently, freeing the spirits trapped in Himuro Mansion.
 The ending then diverges depending on the game's difficulty.
-In the "Normal Mode" ending, Mafuyu stays behind with Kirie to keep her spirit company while Miku escapes the crumbling mansion.
+In the "Normal Mode" ending, Mafuyu stays behind with Kirie to keep her spirit company while Miku escapes the Hell Gate's chamber as it collapses.
 In the "Hard Mode" ending, Kirie convinces Mafuyu to escape with his sister.
-In both endings, the spirits trapped in the mansion are freed, while Miku loses her sixth sense.
-A third ending, exclusive to the Xbox version, sees the spirit of Kirie's lover returning to her while Miku and Mafuyu escape.
-According to staff, the first ending is canon and leads into the events of the third game.
+A third ending, exclusive to the Xbox version, shows the spirit of Kirie's lover returning to her while Miku and Mafuyu escape.